Koch's Criminal Justice Agenda:

 The often celebrated bipartisan criminal justice reform efforts attempted by Koch Industries and the Obama administration in 2015-2016 fell apart when Koch’s hard line politicians declared mens rea reform to be non-negotiable.

-The mens rea legislation, which has just been reintroduced in October 2017, would effect all legislation, requiring mens rea by default. to convict for any federal crimes, unless otherwise stated.
+The mens rea legislation, which has just been reintroduced in October 2017, would require proof of criminal intent to convict for any federal crimes, unless otherwise stated.

 Hidden Money, Secret Seminars, and UnDisclosed Lobbying